-Filing your FAFSA will allow our office to offer you the most in grants, scholarships, loans, and work study.
-Don't forget to research outside scholarships to help supplement your financial aid.
+Filing your FAFSA by March 1 will allow our office to offer you the most in grants, scholarships, loans, and work study.

 The SAR is a review of the information you provided on your FAFSA.
 You must make sure that the answers you provided are correct.
 If you find any mistakes, correct them right away through the FAFSA website.